Jennifer Garner Not Dating Mystery Man, Garner Has Not Filed For Divorce

 Jennifer Garner and estranged husband Ben Affleck have been the subject of ongoing headlines and tabloid gossip ever since the pair announced they were splitting in June of 2015.
-The stars have since remained amicable, living on the same property all the while and raising their three children as a team.
+The stars have since remained amicable while continuing to live on the same property all the while and raising their three children as a team.

 The close proximity that the former couple keep has led to speculation that the separation will not result in a divorce after all.
-This however, is simply wishful thinking on the part of fans of the duo.
-Although it has been noted by a source close to Jen that the actress has yet to file.
+This, however, is simply wishful thinking on the part of fans of the duo.
+Although, it has been noted by a source close to Jen that the actress has yet to file.

 Along with the rumors as to whether the estranged couple is divorcing or not, numerous stories about new love interests for both stars have also been the subjects of tabloids and headlines.
 The most recent claim is that Jen has a new mystery man who is prompting her to finalize the divorce from the Live By Night actor.

-Gossip Cop has however discovered that this rumor is untrue much like the other stories that have swirled since the estranged couple’s split.
+Gossip Cop has, however, discovered that this rumor is untrue, much like the other stories that have swirled since the estranged couple’s split.
 The publication shares the details noted by In Touch, which have since been found to be completely untrue.

 “According to In Touch, the actress has finally started dating again following her split from husband Ben Affleck in June 2015.
 ‘Jen is getting serious with someone, but is keeping it quiet,’ a so-called ‘source’tells the magazine.
 ‘Jen’s finally ready to file for divorce because she thinks this new romance could lead to a very serious relationship.'”